scottdallman/scottdallman.github.io/index.md

 # About Me

 I am currently an economist at the U.S. Census Bureau's Center for Enterprise Dissemination (CED).
-My research interests are in applied demographic & labor economics related to child well-being, health, and huamn capital investment.
+My research interests are in applied demographic & labor economics related to child well-being, health, and huyman capital investment.

 [_Curriculum Vitae_](/images/CV.pdf)